GreenPatterns/DFDG/README.md

-# DFDG: Federated GNN Learning for Traffic Forcasting.
+# DFDG: Federated GNN Learning for Traffic Forcasting by Muhammad Usman

 # Datasets
 1. MetrLA : A traffic forecasting dataset based on Los Angeles